Machine

 await machine.stop();

-await machine.stop()
+machine.stop()

 delete()

-Deletes the machine.
+Stops the machine and deletes its storage.
 This is permanent.

 await machine.delete();

-await machine.delete()
+machine.delete()

-const info = await machine.status();
+const machine = await Machine.connect('my-machine');

 Execution Methods